Information for Prospective MA and PhD Students

 Duration of Study

 Students who are offered admissions into the PhD program receive five years of full funding (covering tuition, stipend, and fees) from the Graduate School of Arts and Sciences.
-Additional support is provided depending on the circumstances.
+Additional support may be provided depending on the circumstances.
 For more information, please see the GSAS external funding policies.

 Because housing is extremely limited, students who accept offers of admission should immediately apply for housing.
 To do so, please visit the GSAS doctoral student housing page.